Alpha Orthopedics & Sports Medicine

 If these treatments aren’t enough to improve your shoulder mobility, you could need surgery.
 Surgical techniques, including computer-assisted robotic surgery, are available to repair soft tissue tears, prevent repeated dislocations, and remove scar tissue to alleviate chronic shoulder pain.

 For more information about diagnosing and treating chronic shoulder pain, schedule a consultation online or by calling the office nearest you.
-You can also visit the McKinney office as a walk-in for new shoulder injuries.
+You can also visit the McKinney and Prosper offices as a walk-in for new shoulder injuries.